rpm-software-management/dnf-plugins-core/doc/reposync.rst

 ``--metadata-path``
     Root path under which the downloaded metadata are stored.
 It defaults to ``--download-path`` value if not given.

+``--remote-time``
+    Try to set the timestamps of the downloaded files to those on the remote side.

 Besides these reposync specific options the ``dnf reposync`` command also accepts all general DNF options.
 This is especially useful for specifying which repositories should be synchronized (``--repoid`` option).
 See `Options` in :manpage:`dnf(8)` for details.

 --------